8 Must-Know Answers Before Buying A Greenhouse Tubular Heater (Nov 2024 update)

 You can install tubular greenhouse heaters on the floor or walls.
 The best way to install a tubular heater is to mount it horizontally for uniform heat dissipation.
 When wall mounting, ensure the heater has a floor clearance of about 25 mm to ensure it works correctly.
 Also, install the mounting brackets slightly inwards from the ends of the tubular heater for the best fit.

 Install the heater in an area with ample air circulation.
-Never install the tube heater close to flammable material or in tight spaces that can cause overheating.
+Never install a tube heater close to flammable material or in tight spaces that can cause overheating.
 In addition, consider installing the heater closer to a power source for easy cable management.

 Conclusion